Top Achievements of William Floyd

-These seven top achievements of William Floyd seek to paint a clear picture of who this New York State politician was.
+These seven top achievements of William Floyd seek to paint vivid picture of who this New York State politician was.

 In the years before the Revolution, William Floyd’s successful farming businesses earned him political prominence.
 His opinions became important due to the numerous social connections he had established through the management of his family farm.

 On his way up the political ladder in New York state, his town elected him as their trustee.
-He enlisted with the Suffolk County Militia; a short time later, he rose up the militia’s rank and became Major General William Floyd.
+He enlisted with the Suffolk County Militia; a short time later, he rose up the militia’s rank and attained the rank of major general.
 As a general, he was among the ringleaders of the militia during the American Revolution.

 Real Estate Properties